amejiarosario/amejiarosario.github.io/source/_drafts/Data-Structures-Time-Complexity-for-Beginners-lists-arrays-stacks-queues-hash-maps-sets-tutorial.md

 */
 ```

-As you can see we reduced the number of collisions by increasing the initial capacity of the hash map.
+As you can see, we reduced the number of collisions by increasing the initial capacity of the hash map.
 Let's try with 100

 ```js
 const hashMapSize100 = new DecentHashMap(100);